CryptoPlankton/Vertcoin-Website-Testbed/content/whatismining.en.md

   frameborder="0"></iframe>
 <br><br>

-> <strong>tldr:</strong> Mining cryptocurrency is like a spade that's also a voting tool simultaneously... if enough of them are malicious your blockchain blows up, so make sure there isn't a single actor mining everything...
+> <strong>tldr:</strong> Mining is like a spade that's also a voting tool simultaneously... if enough of them are malicious your blockchain blows up, so make sure there isn't a single actor...

 # Why does Vertcoin use GPUs then?